‘We can’t do anything:’ Ukrainian pilots plead for F-16s as they struggle to contain Russian aviation | KRDO

 One of the main issues Kyiv’s ground forces have faced as the counteroffensive gets underway is Russian air power holding them back.
 Russia still maintains air superiority, which makes it difficult for ground forces to advance.

-“Their aviation works in waves, as it was in Vietnam, Afghanistan,” says a deputy battalian commander with the 128 Separate Territorial Defense Brigade said.
-“Continuously, all day long, they work either by helicopters or by airplanes,” said the commander, who goes by the call sign “Spas.”
+“Their aviation works in waves, as it was in Vietnam, Afghanistan,” says a deputy battalian commander in one of the units with the 128 Separate Territorial Defense Brigade said.
+“Continuously, all day long, they work either by helicopters or by airplanes,” said the commander, who goes fby the call sign “Spas.”
 “In general, aviation support is sorely lacking.”
+Still, Spas added grounded forces were making progress nonetheless.

 In total, Ukraine has received 45 Su-25s and Mig-29s from NATO and allied nations in Europe – but it’s not just a numbers game.
 A Mig-29 pilot, with the call sign “Juice,” acknowledges the difficulties facing the Ukrainian air force and says Western nations could help by providing Ukraine with the coveted F-16s.